ernestorbemx/TodoApp-Front/README.md

 - Update Todo (Text, Priority, Due Date)
 - Update Todo Status (Done/Undone)
 - Delete Todo
-- Get Todos (Paginated, Sorted and Filtered)
+- Get Todos (Paginated, Sorted, and Filtered)
-- Show real time completion stats
+- Show real-time completion stats
 - Dark Mode

 ## Prerequisites

-There's no need for an specialized IDE for this project.
+There's no need for a specialized IDE for this project.
-However, since the development was done using Visual Studio Code, using it is super recommendable.
+However, since the development was done using Visual Studio Code, using it is highly recommended.

-The needed software to run this project is:
+The required software to run this project is:

 - Node 18
 - NPM 10

 ## Installation

-Please be sure that you have the software requirements as [Prerequisites](#prerequisites) says.
+Please ensure that you have the software requirements as mentioned in [Prerequisites](#prerequisites).

 Instructions to set up project dependencies:

-1. Clone Repo
+1. Clone the repository:

 ```bash
 git clone https://github.com/ernestorbemx/TodoApp-Front.git
 ```

-2. Change directory to the cloned project folder
+2. Change directory to the cloned project folder:

 ```bash
 cd TodoApp-Front
 ```

-3. Install dependencies
+3. Install dependencies:

 ```bash
 npm i